-The cascade framework performs depth estimation and semantic segmentation separately, which is simultaneously unable to perform end-to-end training for two tasks.
-Consequently, depth estimation task does not get any benefit from semantic segmentation task.
-In contrast, the \emph{parallel} framework performs these two tasks in an unify network, which allows two tasks get benefits each other.
-For instance, Wang et al.~\cite{wang2015towards} used Joint Global CNN to exploit pixel-wise depth values and semantic labels from RGB images to provide accurate global scale and semantic guidance.
-As well as, they use Joint Region CNN to extract region-wise depth values and semantic map from RGB to learn detailed depth and semantic boundaries.
-Mousavian et al.~\cite{mousavian2016joint} presented a multi-scale FCN comprising five streams that simultaneously explore depth and semantic features at different scales, where the two tasks share the underlying feature representation.
-Liu et al.~\cite{liu2018collaborative} proposed a collaborative deconvolutional neural network(C-DCNN) to jointly model the two tasks.
-However, the quality of depth maps estimated from RGB images is not as good as the one acquired directly from depth sensors.
-This multi-task learning pipeline has been gradually abandoned in RGB-D semantic segmentation.
+The cascade framework handles depth estimation and semantic segmentation separately, preventing simultaneous end-to-end training for both tasks.
+As a result, the semantic segmentation task does not contribute to improving the depth estimation task.
+On the other hand, the parallel framework integrates both tasks within a unified network, allowing them to mutually enhance each other.
+For example, Wang et al.~\cite{wang2015towards} employed a Joint Global CNN to leverage pixel-level depth values and semantic labels from RGB images, providing accurate global scale and semantic guidance.
+They also used a Joint Region CNN to extract region-level depth values and semantic maps from RGB images, enabling the learning of fine-grained depth and semantic boundaries.
+A multi-scale FCN~\cite{mousavian2016joint} consists of five streams that capture depth and semantic features at various scales, where both tasks share the underlying feature representations.
+Liu et al.~\cite{liu2018collaborative} proposed a collaborative deconvolutional neural network to jointly model these two tasks.
+However, the depth maps estimated from RGB images tend to be of lower quality compared to those obtained directly from depth sensors.
+As a result, this multi-task learning approach has gradually fallen out of favor in RGB-D semantic segmentation.